Sequoia/sequoia.github.com/_content/posts/goodbye-comments.md

 description: "I am removing the comment forms from my website due to spam.
 But are spam comments all bad?
 Not necessarily!
 Some of my best comments have been spam."
 ---

 I've been using [Simple Form](https://getsimpleform.com/) to power the comment boxes on this (static) site for several years.
 I was [JAMStack](https://jamstack.org/) before it was cool, who knew?
 Unfortunately, even with [Akismet](https://akismet.com/) configured, I still get heaps of spam comments.
 To be honest, it's just about 100% spam.
-It turns out writing infrequently, deleting ones twitter account, and doing nothing to promote one's writing does not result in a huge amount of user engagement!
+It turns out writing infrequently, deleting ones twitter account, and doing nothing to promote ones writing does not result in a huge amount of user engagement!
 But I digress.

 While the spam comments are bothersome overall, I feel the need to give credit where credit is due: some of the _best_ comments I've recieved have been spam.
 There have been times when I'm having a bad day, then I check my email and see something like this: